 I ran into a bit of Donald Trump in Ljubljana.
-Proudly displayed on a shelf in the Rogaška Crystal showroom in the Old Town is an elegant line of crystal labeled “Trump Home.”
+Proudly displayed in the Rogaška Crystal showroom in the Old Town is an elegant line of Slovenia crystal labeled “Trump Home.”

 A Proud History

 Rogaška is no stranger to presidents and royalty, including Britain’s Queen Elizabeth.
 Since its founding in 1665, the Slovenia-made glassware has been presented as protocol gifts or as trophies in major sports and other competitions around the world.
 Just to make a point that this is not a political post, there’s also a thank-you note from President Bill Clinton as well as a copy of the crystal gift that was presented to him.

 It’s all hand made in the eastern Slovenia town of Rogaška Slatina.
 Legend has it that the healing waters of the Rogaška Spring burst forth on the exact spot where the winged stallion Pegasus struck its hoof, explaining the flying horse emblem on the Rogaška logo.
 In the 1800s, European nobility gathered to sip the local spring water from the crystal goblets produced there.

 The Art of the Deal